 Assembling a group of settlers, he and his family sail west into uncertainty, hoping to finally find a green and prosperous land to call their own.

-Tilman Roehrig has been a freelance writer for over four decades.
-His historical novels have been his most successful, and have been translated into more than nine languages.
-Roehrig has received numerous awards for his work, including the Great Culture Prize of the Rhine area.
+Tilman Roehrig has been a writer for over four decades.
+His novels have been translated into over nine languages.
+He has received numerous awards for his work, including the Great Culture Prize of the Rhine region.
+His previous YA historical novel, Erik the Red, was published in English by Arctis in Spring 2021.
 He lives near Cologne, Germany.